How To Keep Wasps From Nesting

 The Difference Between Wasps And Bees

-Typically, bees are yellow and black striped like wasps are, but are typically rounder, with furry bodies.
+Typically, bees are yellow-and-black striped like wasps, but are rounder and have furry bodies.
 Wasps are usually longer and smoother.
-Also, if you’re unlucky enough to get stung, a bee will die after stinging you, while the wasp will be capable of stinging multiple times.
+Also, if you’re unlucky enough to get stung, a bee will die after stinging you, while a wasp will be capable of stinging multiple times.

 How To Stop Wasps From Nesting

-You can reduce the chances of wasps staying on your property if you take a few simple steps.
+You can reduce the chances of wasps staying on your property by taking a few simple steps.
 It’s all about understanding what makes a place attractive to wasps and removing any benefits to them.

 Clean up after eating outdoors

 The warmer weather is prime time for picnics, barbecues, or just eating al fresco.
-The problem is, that’s essentially a buffet to a wasp.
-They love food with protein in the summer, so a barbecue is perfect for them.
-Plus, they’re never going to turn down sweet and sugary things too.
+The problem is that it’s essentially a buffet to a wasp.
+They love protein-rich food in the summer, so a barbecue is perfect for them.
+Plus, they’re never going to turn down sweet and sugary things, too.

 When you do eat outdoors, make sure you clean up quickly to prevent wasps from sticking around.
 Also, make sure you check your drinks before you take a sip.
 Outdoors, a wasp may have made its way into the can or bottle.